gtxaspec/wz_mini_hacks/README.md

 ## Latest Updates

+* 05-15-22:  patched libcallback to support both video streams from the camera.
+Added support for them in run_mmc.sh.
 * 05-14-22:  Added ability to specify RTSP bitrate parameters.
 Note that changing bitrate in the mobile app will briefly reset the bitrate for the RTSP stream.
 * 05-14-22:  Update v4l2rtspserver, tinyalsa, alsa-lib.
 Patch busybox for older official FW's failing to run scripts, fix choppy/static audio in libcallback
 * 05-09-22:  fix bug in run_mmc.sh that did not store the wlan mac when using a wired usb or ethernet connection for the rtsp server